OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 openzeppelin-foundry-upgrades/=node_modules/@openzeppelin/foundry-upgrades/src/
 ```

+> **Note**
+> This library can also be used in Hardhat 3 Solidity tests, where the same remapping applies.
+See [Using with Hardhat — Solidity tests](https://docs.openzeppelin.com/upgrades-plugins/hardhat-upgrades#solidity-tests) for the Hardhat configuration and an example.

 #### Soldeer

 Follow the steps above, but instead of running `forge install OpenZeppelin/openzeppelin-foundry-upgrades`, use one of the install commands described in https://soldeer.xyz/project/openzeppelin-foundry-upgrades